vikram7/rails-api-and-highcharts-tutorial/README.md

 ##This tutorial will cover the following

 * What is SVG?
 How do we use it?
-* What is d3?
-How do I use that?
+* What is Highcharts?
 * How do I make a Rails API?
-* How do I dynamically associate data with d3?
+* How do I hook up a Rails API with Highcharts?

 ##Show final example of what we're trying to do